-The Psychology & Neuroscience department at NSU has been involved in contributing to the Reproducibility Project: Psychology.
-This project involves teams of Psychology faculty and students from the around the world testing the reproducibility of important psychological research.
-Students have been involved in collecting and analyzing data and the research will be published as a registered replication report in Perspectives on Psychological Science.
-Students interested in learning more can contact W. Matthew Collins.
+The Psychology & Neuroscience department at NSU has been involved in contributing to the Psychological Science Accelerator.
+This project involves teams of Psychology faculty and students from the around the world collaborating on big data psychology research.
+Students have been involved in collecting and analyzing data and the research has been published in a number of journals.
+Students interested in learning more can contact W. Matthew Collins

 A 16-week work experience in the student’s major area of study or career interest.
 This can include placement to work in a research laboratory, to engage in applied science in the private sector, or otherwise to gain first-hand experience outside the classroom in behavioral neuroscience or a closely related field.
 Students will receive guidance from both an on-site supervisor and a behavioral neuroscience faculty member.
 Contact Jaime Tartar for more information.